 - Annemarie Kempf Schluchter – former Institutional Head of Pro Senectute Haus Reichenbach and former Member of the Grand Council of Bern

 - Andreas Kruse – Professor (chair) and Director of the Institute of Gerontology at the University of Heidelberg

 - Randolph Page – former Managing Director at Pro Senectute Region Bern

 - Pasqualina Perrig-Chiello – Emeritus Professor Institute of Psychology, University of Bern

 We cultivate a broad, active expert network comprising universities, politics and professionals in the field domestically and abroad.
-Our long-standing partnership with Pro Senectute Switzerland and collaboration with the Swiss Society for Gerontology (SGG-SSG) are particularly significant.
+Our long-standing partnership with Pro Senectute Switzerland, collaboration with the Swiss Society for Gerontology (SGG-SSG) and the academic and practice partnership (APP) with Domicil Bern and BFH Health Professions are particularly significant.

 The Senevita «Designing Lifestyles in Old Age» endowment prize